Ginesys-One/zwing-adaptive-releases/readme.md

-# Zwing Adaptive POS – Releases
+# 📦 Zwing Adaptive POS – Releases

-This repository hosts official release builds of Zwing Adaptive POS for Windows and Linux.
+> This repository hosts official release builds of Zwing Adaptive POS for Windows and Linux.

+---

+## ℹ️ About

-This is a release-only repository.
+This is a **release-only repository**.
 Source code is maintained separately.

+---

-## How to Download
+## ⬇️ How to Download

 1. Click the **Releases** link on the right side of this page or open the **Releases** tab at the top of the repository.